Scalable Samsung codec and AAC

 The Galaxy Buds Plus are the perfect AirPods alternative for Android users.

-Qualcomm True Wireless Stereo Plus isn’t supported, something we’ve seen from competitors like Edifier and 1More, but connection strength is reliable and latency is nearly imperceptible.
+Qualcomm True Wireless Stereo Plus isn’t supported, something we’ve seen from competitors like 1More, but connection strength is reliable and latency is nearly imperceptible.
 The Samsung Galaxy Buds Plus initially promised Bluetooth multipoint connectivity to two Bluetooth 5.0 devices, but the company covertly removed any mention of this from the official product page.
 When asked about future support, a Samsung representative simply iterated that it is not currently available.

 AKG tuned the Samsung Galaxy Buds Plus drivers and slightly amplified bass reproduction, creating a more consumer-friendly sound compared to the original Galaxy Buds.
 Listeners who prefer pop, hip-hop, rap, and dance music will enjoy this sound signature, as it adds a greater sense of impact to your music without detrimental auditory masking.
 Highs and mids don’t receive much emphasis, which is fine, but certain songs may seem to lack detail — especially those with prominent female vocals.